 Monheim's people are part of the normative cultural-political setting in their city.
 It is them who present us and themselves with the opportunity to reposition culture in their everyday lives.
 That is again something very unique.
 Culture is for everyone to engage in, and we hope that many of Monheim’s citizens will get involved in the festival.
 Even if it is only that they tell their friends and acquaintances in other cities about it.

-Achim Tang, our Artist in Residence, who has been living in Monheim since the beginning of this year and introduces the idea of the festival to everyday life in Monheim, helps us a lot.
+Achim Tang, our Artist in Residence, who has been living in Monheim since 2019 and introduces the idea of the festival to everyday life in Monheim, helps us a lot.